v2sCollections/Constellation/README.md

 - Increased the viewable ship component items by 33%.
 - Increased the viewable mission menu so more items can be seen at once by 50%.
 - Increased the viewable crew menu so more items can be seen at once by 50%.
+- PS5 Controller Support.
+Playstations Icons Instead of Xbox.
+- Fixes the spaceship targeting reticle looking choppy as it's locked to 30fps by default.
 </details>

 ***